hackingmaterials/rocketsled/README.md

     graph(input_dict, n_runs=25, fw_password='2016-08-17')
 ```

 Awesome!
 We made it all the way through!
-Modifying these files to your needs to run your own task.
+Modify these files to your needs to run your own task.
 For an example, see
 Tutorial 2.
 ## Tutorial 2: Running your own optimization
 __This tutorial is meant to provide a step-by-step method for running your own optimizations, following along a different
 example__
+_coming soon_

 ##Tutorial 3: Using ManageDB to get useful information from your optimizations
 TurboWorks keeps a separate Mongo database from FireWorks in order to quickly and easily see the inputs and outputs from optimizations.
 The class that handles several key TurboWorks DB functions is `ManageDB` in `manage_DB.py`